Original Graco SlimFit All-in-One Car Seat Review

 Fit to Child

 The SlimFit features an optional body support that can be used to provide a better fit for newborns and smaller babies.
 The body support is required if the baby’s shoulders are below the lowest harness setting but is optional for larger babies.
-There is also a removable headrest pillow and harness strap covers, both of which have no requirements for use.
-My children didn’t like the harness strap covers and didn’t need the body support, so we removed those.
+There is also a removable headrest pillow and harness strap covers, both of which are entirely optional.
+My children didn’t need the body support insert, so we removed that.
 Both of them liked the headrest pillow and found it to be nice and cushy for sleeping.
-I do wish that the SlimFit had a buckle pad/cover of some kind, but it’s not a big deal.

 Converting Between Modes

 Care and Maintenance

 The SlimFit cover is relatively easy to remove and is machine washable.
 The cover is attached mostly with clips and elastic bands and the removal is quite intuitive.
 Just for fun, before watching any videos or reading the instructions for removal, I timed myself removing the cover.
 It took me 2 minutes and 15 seconds and didn’t cause me to rip anything or throw a tantrum.
-The Milestone cover is a little easier to remove, but the SlimFit really isn’t difficult.
 Re-attaching it wasn’t difficult either, although in the meantime you have to make sure you don’t lose the little white plastic anchors while the seat cover is in the wash.